iCAN Curriculum

 Current Class Format

-The program will meet entirely online and will consist of both asynchronous activities as well as in-person scheduled zoom meetings.
+The iCAN courses meet live online in a synchronous format.
 Some videos, quizzes and assignments will be available for students to work on asynchronously.
-Additionally, an important component of the program will consist of in-person scheduled zoom meetings in which students can interact with faculty and other students to work on problem solving techniques, see demonstrations of course material on which they can ask questions, and work on presenting solutions and working in teams with other students.
-Live zoom meetings will also be used to meet for hands-on activities and discussions of historic as well as cutting edge papers to broaden understanding of computing.
+Live zoom meetings will also be used to meet for hands-on activities and discussions of seminal as well as cutting edge papers to broaden understanding of computing.

 The iCAN Student Support Network